goetas/twital/doc/en/source/tags/block.rst

     </html>

-To improove the greating message we can extend it using the ``t:textends`` node, so we can create a new template called ``hello.html.twital``.
+To improve the greeting message we can extend it using the ``t:textends`` node, so we can create a new template called ``hello.html.twital``.

 .. code-block:: xml+jinja